microsoft/pxt-arcade/docs/touchdevelop.md

 as well as a specially designed editor for editing Touch Develop programs using touch interfaces.

-MakeCode Arcade provides two code editors: a drag-and-drop block programming editor, based on Google's [Blockly](https://developers.google.com/blockly/) and a text programming editor using the [TypeScript](http://www.typescriptlang.org) language and the Microsoft's [Monaco](https://github.com/Microsoft/monaco-editor) editor.
+MakeCode provides two code editors: a drag-and-drop block programming editor, based on Google's [Blockly](https://developers.google.com/blockly/) and a text programming editor using the [TypeScript](http://www.typescriptlang.org) language and the Microsoft's [Monaco](https://github.com/Microsoft/monaco-editor) editor.

 TypeScript language, which is a superset of JavaScript; TypeScript compiles to plain JavaScript, a standards-based